b-ivey/project-01/resume.md

 	<img src="yoko.jpg" alt="Yoko">

    <h3>About Me</h3>
-<p><em>I am a hardworking student with a passion to design and always eager to learn something new.
-I was born and raised in Montevideo, Uruguay and currently studying in Madrid, Spain.</em></p>
+<p>I am a hardworking student with a passion to design and always eager to learn something new.
+I was born and raised in Montevideo, Uruguay and currently studying in Madrid, Spain.</p>

 <main>
 <h3>Education</h3>